thaljef/synopsys-detect-bash-completion/README.md

 bootstrapping script.
 This execution process cannot be used with bash completion.

-Therefore, to use these completions it is necessary to do the bootstrapping in a _named command._ The following must be placed in an executable file named `detect` and that file should be in a directory that is in your `$PATH`:
+Therefore, it is necessary to do that bootstrapping in a named command in order to use these completions for Detect.
+The following must be placed in an executable file named `detect` and that file should be in a directory that is in your `$PATH`:

 ```bash
 #!/bin/bash